stfc/PSyclone/tutorial/LFRic/example2/README.md

 # Example 2: Use PSyclone built-ins

-Accompanying materials:

-* `Makefile` to build the code;
-* `example2_driver.f90` - an example of LFRic-like main program that creates the required LFRic objects and calls the algorithm code in this Example (does not need to be modified);
-* `example2_alg_mod.x90` - an example of LFRic algorithm that sets up fields on `W0` and `W3` function spaces and performs simple mathematical operations via a group of `invoke` calls to PSyclone LFRic API built-ins (`invoke` call needs to be completed).

 The [Example 1](../example1) of this tutorial shows how to build LFRic kernels and use them for simple mathematical operations, such as setting field to a value and adding fields.